• Skip to primary navigation

 What is Cream of Tartar?

 Cream of tartar is a tartaric acid, a byproduct after making wine.
-When it's added to baked goods, it acts as a leavener helping the breads and cookies rise.
+When it's added to baked goods, it acts as a leavenin agent helping the breads and cookies rise.
 Because it's an acid, recipes that call for baking soda usually also call for cream of tartar, lemon juice or vinegar.

-Baking soda will fluff up your baked goods really well, but if you use it alone it will have this intense metal, soapy flavour.
+Baking soda will fluff up your baked goods really well, but if you use it alone it will have this intense metal, soapy flavor.
 That's why it's usually used in combination with cream of tartar.
 You need to balance it out with an acid.

 When you combine baking soda and cream of tartar together, you create carbon dioxide gas which is the same as yeast.
 Just like how yeast helps baked goods rise, the combination of cream of tartar and baking soda create the same gas and help baked goods rise.